Northeast Region, Brazil: Railroads

-Planned for completion in 2013(It is now 2020?), a new railway will link Suape to the north-eastern interior.
+Planned for completion in 2013, a new railway will link Suape to the north-eastern interior.
 The federal government began construction in 1990, but it was postponed due to a shortage of money and only resumed in 2006.
 A second branch will travel north to the port of Pecém, which is also being expanded.
 There, the Ceará state government is setting up an institute to provide railroad travel for 12,000 workers a year, while Petrobras is also building another refinery.
 Paulo Roberto Costa, its downstream director, envisages trains transporting soybeans, corn, and iron ore from the interior to the ports, and returning with oil.
 Journey times to Europe and America will be three or four days less than from south-eastern ports.
 The 1,728-km line will one day carry 30 million tonnes of cargo a year.

-The North-South railway and the Carajás railray in Maranhão are important logistics corridors, transporting the iron ore from the Serra dos Carajás in Pará and draining the agricultural production (soybeans, corn, cotton) of southern Maranhão, Tocantins, Goiás and Mato Groso, to the ports of Itaqui and Ponta da Madeira, in São Luís.
+The north–south railway and the Carajás railray in Maranhão are important logistics corridors, transporting the iron ore from the Serra dos Carajás in Pará and draining the agricultural production (soybeans, corn, cotton) of southern Maranhão, Tocantins, Goiás and Mato Groso, to the ports of Itaqui and Ponta da Madeira, in São Luís.
 Other products are also transported, such as cellulose and fuels.